RamyaP99/Elevate-Labs_Task5/README.md

                Southampton: 34% survived

 **Pairwise Relationships**

+Pairplot: Used to explore relationships among numerical features (Age, Fare, SibSp, Parch, FamilySize, Survived) and identify how these features interact with survival.
+For example, it helps reveal whether higher fares are associated with survival.

          Higher Fare correlates with survival.

          Small family size (1–2 SibSp/Parch) improves odds.

 #### Correlation Highlights

+Heatmap: Used to quantify correlations between numerical features (Age, Fare, SibSp, Parch, FamilySize, Pclass, Survived), providing a concise summary of linear relationships.
+For example, it confirms the negative correlation between Pclass and Fare.

               Pair	                 Correlation
               Pclass vs Fare	  -0.55